 Another great spot for anglers is the 61st Street Pier, where adults can fish for $12 and kids for only $6.
 They also have rods for rent and bait for purchase.
 Just two miles down the road along the Seawall you’ve also got the Galveston Fishing Pier.
 If you’ve never fished before, don’t worry – you can book a professional fishing guide for two hours to show you how it’s done.

 And if you’re traveling to the northern part of the island, make sure you check out Seawolf Park.
-Once you’ve caught your fill, enjoy one of the picnic areas before you head over to the neighboring Galveston Naval Museum.
+Once you’ve caught your fill, enjoy one of the picnic areas and let the kids enjoy the playground before you head over to the neighboring Galveston Naval Museum.

 Museums & Art